onthehillanalytics/oth-rapm/README.md

 # oth-rapm
-OTH Analytics Python implementation of Regularized Adjusted Plus-Minus modeling from Gramacy, Jensen, and Taddy (2013)
+OTH Analytics dashboard implementation of Regularized Adjusted Plus-Minus modeling from Gramacy, Jensen, and Taddy (2013)